Gino Iorgulescu: After retirement

 After he retired from his playing career, Iorgulescu started working in 1990 as an assistant of Mircea Rădulescu at Romania's national team.
 When Rădulescu was replaced with Cornel Dinu in 1991, Iorgulescu remained in Dinu's staff as an assistant, but they both left in June 1993 following a 5–2 loss in Košice to Czechoslovakia in the 1994 World Cup qualifiers.
 From 1994 until 2005 Iorgulescu was president of Național București, a period in which the club finished three times as runner-up in the Divizia A championship and reached the 1997 and 2003 Cupa României finals which were both lost to Steaua București and Dinamo București respectively.
 During his presidency at Național he was known as a trailblazer as he appointed coaches for the team such as Walter Zenga, Roberto Landi and Cosmin Olăroiu.
 In 1999 he worked for a while as the team's head coach after José Ramón Alexanko left the club, leading them in 13 rounds of the 1998–99 Divizia A season consisting of six victories, one draw and six losses.
-Iorgulescu was in the center of a controversy when during a game against Rapid București which was lost with 3–1, he entered the field and chased the referee Constantin Zotta as he felt disadvantaged by his way of refereeing.
+Iorgulescu was in the centre of a controversy when, during a game against Rapid București, which was lost with 3–1, he entered the field and chased the referee Constantin Zotta as he felt disadvantaged by his way of refereeing.
 In 2000 Iorgulescu had a first attempt to become the president of the Romanian Professional Football League but lost to Dumitru Dragomir.
 However, he ran again against Dragomir in 2013, this time winning the election.